John Learmont: Military career

-In 1985 he was appointed Commander Royal Artillery for 1st (British) Corps and in 1987 he became Chief of Staff at Headquarters UK Land Forces.
-He was appointed Commandant of the Staff College, Camberley in 1988 and then became Military Secretary in 1989.
+In 1985 Learmont was appointed Commander Royal Artillery for 1st (British) Corps, and in 1987 he became chief of staff at Headquarters UK Land Forces.
+He was appointed commandant of the Staff College, Camberley in 1988, and then became Military Secretary in 1989.
 His final appointment was as Quartermaster-General to the Forces in 1991; he retired in 1994.

-He was also Colonel Commandant of the Army Air Corps and the Royal Horse Artillery.
+Learmont was also Colonel Commandant of the Army Air Corps, and the Royal Horse Artillery.

-In retirement he prepared a report following the escape in January 1995 of three prisoners from Parkhurst Prison.
+In retirement Learmont prepared a report following the escape in January 1995 of three prisoners from Parkhurst Prison.